ray-project/ray/doc/source/train/key-concepts.rst

 Configuration
 -------------

-Trainers can be configured with configuration objects.
+Trainers is configured with configuration objects.
 There are two main configuration classes, the :class:`ScalingConfig <ray.air.config.ScalingConfig>` and the :class:`RunConfig <ray.air.config.RunConfig>`.
 The latter contains subconfigurations, such as the :class:`FailureConfig <ray.air.config.FailureConfig>`, :class:`SyncConfig <ray.tune.syncer.SyncConfig>` and :class:`CheckpointConfig <ray.air.config.CheckpointConfig>`.